jallib/jalv2compiler/README.txt

 History
 =======
-2.5r3 -- 10 september 2019 (not yet officially released)
+2.5r3 -- 15 september 2019
          * fixed #8: Compiler generated unexplainable skip-error problem
-		 * Created Windows compilers using a different compiler.
-This because the 32-bit JAL Windows Compiler created from Visual Studio shows random (but still correct) behavior in allocation variables to data space.
-The newly created JAL Windows compilers (both 32-bit and 64-bit) were created with another compiler outside of Visual Studio.
-This fixes the random behavior of the 32-bit JAL compiler.
+		 * Created the JAL Windows compilers using a different compiler.
+This because the 32-bit version of the JAL Windows Compiler created via Visual Studio showed a random - but still correct - behavior in allocation variables to data space.
+The newly created JAL Windows compilers (both 32-bit and 64-bit) were created using the TDM-GCC compiler instead of the Visual Studio (2019) compiler.
+		   This fixes the random behavior of the 32-bit JAL Windows compiler.
+Both the Linux compilers and Windows compilers now create the exact same output.

 2.5r2 -- 12 January 2019
          * fixed #6: Compiler handles index in constant array of records incorrectly